dqops/dqo/docs/reference/yaml/profiling/column-profiling-checks.md

 ___

-## ColumnComparisonProfilingChecksSpec
+## ColumnDatetimeProfilingChecksSpec
-Container of built-in preconfigured column level comparison checks that compare min/max/sum/mean/nulls measures between the column in the tested (parent) table and a matching reference column in the reference table (the source of truth).
+Container of built-in preconfigured data quality checks on a column level that are checking for datetime.